TomasHubelbauer/webgl-api-exploration/README.md

 To run the application either run the file directly in Firefox or use `npx serve .` in Chrome or other browsers.

-- Add GitHub Pages URL
-- Find out what a stencil buffer is
-- Make a demo of drawing single points and polylines
-- Find out how `LINES` and `LINE_STRIP` differ
-- Find out how the triangle variations differ
-- Make a demo of `blendFunc` and `blendFuncSeparate` and the equations methods
-- Find out what `ARRAY_BUFFER_BINDING` does
-- Find out what the default face culling is and make a demo for it
-- See if `VIEWPORT` changes if the `canvas` dimensions change because `getContext` always returns the same instance which doesn't seem to adjust for dimensions

 ## `DEPTH_BUFFER_BIT`

 A constant passed to `clear` to clear the depth buffer.